WH blames North Korea for 'WannaCry' cyberattack

 "After careful investigation, the US today publicly attributes the massive 'WannaCry' cyberattack to North Korea," Bossert wrote in a Wall Street Journal op-ed.

-He continued, "The attack was widespread and cost billions, and North Korea is directly responsible."
+He continued: "The attack was widespread and cost billions, and North Korea is directly responsible."

 The US has evidence for the claim, and the United Kingdom and Microsoft reached similar conclusions in their analyses of the attack, which plagued computers the world over in May, he wrote.